Actipro/WPF-Controls/Documentation/topics/themes/image-provider.md

 Chromatic adaptation can also be applied in all themes.

 The following example shows the configuration for an [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider) to support adaptation of all images, regardless of theme.
-The source images should be designed for a light theme and use a minimal number of colors (i.e. avoid gradients).
+The source images should be designed for a light theme and use a minimal number of colors (i.e., avoid gradients).

 ```csharp
 ImageProvider.Default.ChromaticAdaptationMode = ImageChromaticAdaptationMode.Always;